Castle Combe and By Brook

 About the walk

-Since being voted 'the prettiest village in England' in 1962, there have been more visitors to Castle Combe, more photographs taken of it and more words written about it than any other village in the county.
-Nestling deep in a stream-threaded combe, just a mile (1.6km) – and a world away – from the M4, it certainly has all the elements to make it a tourist's dream.
-You'll find 15th-century Cotswold stone cottages with steep gabled roofs surrounding a turreted church and stone-canopied market cross, a medieval manor house, a fast-flowing stream in the main street leading to an ancient packhorse bridge, and a perfectly picturesque river.
-Yet, as preservation is taken so seriously here, a palpable atmosphere of unreality surrounds this tiny 'toytown', where television aerials don't exist, gardens are immaculately kept, and the inevitable commercialism is carefully concealed.
-Behind this present-day facade, however, exists a fascinating history that's well worth exploring, and the timeless valleys and tumbling wooded hillsides that surround the village are favourite Wiltshire walking destinations.
-If you don't like crowds and really want to enjoy Castle Combe, undertake this walk on a winter weekday.
-'Castlecombe' cloth The nearby castle which gave the village its name, of which little more than earthworks remain, began life as a Roman fort and was used by the Saxons before becoming a Norman castle in 1135 and the home of the de Dunstanville family.
-In the 13th and 14th centuries the village established itself as an important weaving centre as Sir John Fastolf, the lord of the manor, erected fulling mills along the By Brook and 50 cottages for his workers.
-With the growth of the cloth trade in Wiltshire, Castle Combe prospered greatly, becoming more like a town with a weekly market and an annual fair.
-The greatest tribute to the wealth of the weaving industry is reflected in St Andrew's Church, which was enlarged during the 15th century.
-Its impressive Perpendicular tower was built in 1436.
-For centuries the villages produced a red-and-white cloth known as Castlecombe.
-Cloth manufacture began to decline in the early 18th century when the diminutive By Brook was unable to power the larger machinery being introduced.
-People moved to the larger towns and Castle Combe became depopulated and returned to an agricultural existence.
-An annual fair, centred around the Market Cross, continued until 1904, and Castle Combe remained an 'estate' village until 1947 when the whole village was sold at auction.
+Since being voted ‘the prettiest village in England’ in 1962, there have been more visitors to Castle Combe, more photographs taken of it and more words written about it than any other village in the county.
+Nestling deep in a streamthreaded combe (valley), just a mile (1.6km) – and a world away – from the M4, it certainly has all the elements to make it a tourist’s dream.
+You’ll find 15th-century Cotswold stone cottages with steep gabled roofs surrounding a turreted church and stone-canopied market cross, a medieval manor house, a fast-flowing stream in the main street leading to an ancient packhorse bridge, and a perfectly picturesque river.
+Yet, as preservation is taken so seriously here, there is an atmosphere of unreality, where television aerials don’t exist, gardens are immaculately kept, and the inevitable commercialism is carefully concealed.
+However, it also has a fascinating history that’s well worth exploring, and the valleys and wooded hillsides that surround the village are favourite Wiltshire walking destinations.
+If you don’t like crowds, undertake this walk on a winter weekday.

 Walk directions